Continuing Education Activity

 Intra-placental choriocarcinoma demonstrates trophoblast proliferation around villi in a third-trimester placenta, usually otherwise normal in appearance.

 In mixed germ cell tumors, choriocarcinoma will also have a mixture of syncytiotrophoblasts and cytotrophoblasts and varying components of other germ cell tumors.

 History and Physical

-The healthcare professional should conduct a thorough history and physical examinations in any patient with suspected choriocarcinoma.
+The healthcare professional should conduct a thorough history and physical examination of any patient with suspected choriocarcinoma.
 In women, clinicians should pay particular attention to reproductive history because spontaneous abortions and molar pregnancies increase the risk for choriocarcinoma.
 One should consider post-menopausal bleeding suspicious.
 Choriocarcinoma tends to metastasize, and clinicians should note symptoms that arise from other organ systems, for example, hemoptysis or gastrointestinal (GI) bleeding.

-Due to elevations in hCG levels, patients can present with abnormal uterine bleeding, gynecomastia (in men), or hyperthyroidism.
+Due to elevations in human chorionic gonadotropin (hCG) levels, patients can present with abnormal uterine bleeding, gynecomastia (in men), or hyperthyroidism.

 Males will present can present with symptoms of metastatic disease, often hemoptysis, but the liver, GI tract, and brain are also frequently involved.

 Many laboratory tests can assess for choriocarcinoma, including complete blood count (CBC), coagulation studies, body chemistries, renal function panels, liver function panels, type and screen, and quantitative hCG.